 Interview with Masabumi Kikuchi

-Some of my favorite live music experiences of the last 15 years were Paul Motian gigs at the Vangaurd with Masabumi Kikuchi on piano.
+Some of my favorite live music experiences of the last 15 years were Paul Motian gigs at the Vanguard with Masabumi Kikuchi on piano.

 John Rogers, who supplied the rare photos that accompany this post, helped me get in touch with Masabumi after Motian's death.
-I studied with Masabumi a little bit last year and it was a real help.
+I studied with Masabumi a little bit last year and it was very helpful.
 At this point he is an influence on my own playing.

 The following was taped in summer 2012.
 Thanks to Trevor Hudson for the transcription.